bijayadav4/Diet-Recommendation-System/README.md

 - The generated meal plan is a recommendation tool, not medical advice.
 - For best results, serve the project through a local web server when developing.

-## License

-No license has been specified for this project.